j-huff/inventree-tui/README.md

 For finer control over the configuration, and for enabling certain features such as sound and TTS, you should run Inventree TUI using a YAML configuration file.

 To create a YAML file with the default Inventree TUI configuration, run the command `inventree-tui generate-config`.
 This will create a file called `config.yaml`.
-Open this file in your favourite editor and modify.
+Open this file in your favourite editor and modify it.
 If you still want to load your API Host and API Key from the `.env` file, you should remove the `inventree_api_host` and `inventree_api_token` lines.
 Settings loaded from the YAML file take precedence over environment variables.

 One the YAML file has been created and modified, you can run Inventree TUI using the configuration with the command `inventree-tui app -c config.yaml`.